Skip to content

 • use the Software in a manner that places unreasonable load on Company’s infrastructure.

-These Terms, together with any applicable Order Form, constitute the entire agreement between the parties with respect to the subject matter hereof and supersede all prior communications, representations, or agreements, whether oral or written.
+These Terms, together with any applicable Order Form, constitute the entire agreement between the parties and supersede all prior communications, representations, or agreements, whether oral or written.

 These Terms may be amended only by a written instrument signed by authorised representatives of both parties, except that Company may update these Terms on not less than thirty (30) days’ written notice, and Customer’s continued use of the Software after that period constitutes acceptance.